dmarticus/dmarticus.github.io/_posts/2020-06-06-development-setup-for-my-new-mac.md

 # macOS Catalina 10.15.4: Development Setup for my new Mac

 I bought a new personal laptop recently and I'm starting a new job soon, which means that I'm going to have a few new Mac laptops to set up in the near future.
 So, I figured it would be prudent to write my new Mac setup steps before I get the new computers and publish these steps somewhere so that I can easily get up and running with my new machine.
-My configurations isn't too crazy, but it is custom, and I think I have enough 3rd-party development and productivity tools installed that it's worth covering all of the bases.
-On a final note, I'm primarily a backend/distributed-systems/data engineer, my needs mostly revolve around Scala, Go, Python, and command-line tools.
+My configurations isn't too crazy, but it is custom, and I think I have enough 3rd-party development and productivity tools installed that it's worth a blog post to cover all of the bases.
+On a final note, I'm primarily a backend/distributed-systems/data engineer, so my needs mostly revolve around Scala, Java, Go, Node, Python, and Haskell.
+YMMV!

 This blog will be broken into two sections: a "Before" section that covers what to do before setting up a new Mac (it's a shorter section that covers exporting/porting existing system settings) and an "Setup" section that covers that actual steps required to get up and running.
+Finally, before we get started, I wanted to make available a [todoist template](https://todoist.com/API/v8.6/import/project_from_url?t_url=https%3A%2F%2Fd1aspxi4rjqbaz.cloudfront.net%2Fa09297b0f06267f2d38f384b86fc5b9f_New%2520Macbook%2520Setup.csv) for all of these tasks that you can easily import into Todoist if you'd just prefer to see the steps without all of the extra explanations.
+Alright, let's get started!

 ## Before

 There's not too many steps here, but I definitely recommend making sure that these tasks are done before configuring a new machine since my .rc files and my editor keybindings are specific and integral parts to my efficient workflow.
 Here's are the recommended tasks:

 * Save any custom shell configs (.bashrc, .zshrc, etc) and custom editor keybindings (VSCode, Sublime, Intellij, .vimrc, etc) to your dotfiles or Dropbox.
-Mine are all on Github [here](https://github.com/dmarticus/dotfiles)
+Mine are all on Github [here](https://github.com/dmarticus/dotfiles).
 * Create a [Brewfile](https://github.com/Homebrew/homebrew-bundle) for your brew-installed packages (this will make it much easier to add all of your brew dependencies on your new machine).
-My Brewfile is [here](https://github.com/dmarticus/dotfiles/blob/master/Brewfile)
+My Brewfile is [here](https://github.com/dmarticus/dotfiles/blob/master/Brewfile).
 * Export existing secrets from LastPass to a secure cloud location (Dropbox, GDrive, etc) so that you can access them on your new machine without having to reset all of your passwords.
-My secrets are located at *REDACTED* (lol nice try NSA)
+My secrets are located at *REDACTED* (lol nice try NSA).
-* Make sure any files, folders, photos, or anything else you want saved are backed up to iCloud, Google Photos, or Dropbox
+* Make sure any files, folders, photos, or anything else you want saved are backed up to iCloud, Google Photos, or Dropbox.

 ## Setup

 These are all the tasks I recommend doing after you've gotten your new Mac and want to configure it so that all of the settings match the old one.

-### The Basics: browser, backups, and secrets
+### The basics: browser, backups, and secrets

 * download and install system update
 * turn on FileVault for encryption